Roger growled and paced as the older woman next to him glared sourly at the screen in front of them.

 “You did a DNA analysis on her.”

-Roger laughed.
-“I know.
-I’ve got a good feeling about her.
-Not that I don’t like Elizabeth, and I’m certainly committed to her, if it comes to that.”
+Roger shrugged.
+“I had to.
+We had to figure out who RP170 is.
+And it’s not that I don’t like Elizabeth, and I’m certainly committed to her if it comes to that.”
 He sighed.
 “We’ve just got to find them, first.”

 Cricklan nodded.
 “I may have.
 Look here.”
 She enlarged another image again.
 “It’s right on the path of the earlier log line and the marker is right.”